South Everett Solar Project

 Construction of the project is scheduled to begin later this year.

-Help us name our solar project!
+You helped us name this project!

 The PUD was awarded a grant worth $861,814 under the Washington Clean Energy Fund 3 Low-Income Community Solar Deployment Program to help pay for the project.
 Washington State’s Clean Energy Fund is managed by the Washington State Department of Commerce, which supports the development, demonstration and deployment of clean energy technology.